spryker/spryker-shop-core/Bundles/ProductReviewWidget/src/SprykerShop/Yves/ProductReviewWidget/Theme/default/components/molecules/review-average-display/README.md

 # review-average-display (molecule)

-Displays an average rating based on 5-option voting.
-The average rating calculator takes a number of votes for each option (1 - 5 stars) and gives you the mean rating.
+Displays average rating based on a 5-option voting.
+Average rating calculation is based on the number of votes for each option (1 - 5 stars).

 ## Code sample